Revision Date: 26 September 2014

 The RMA will work with affected departments to resolve any questions or issues that result from the review.

-The RMA may choose to submit a complete retention schedule for recertification at any time during a certification period.
+The RMA, after receiving approval from the RMO, may submit a complete retention schedule for recertification at any time during a certification period.

 The RMA will use retention schedule update information to assess accumulation, activity and volume of active and inactive records, appropriate access to public and confidential records, and redundancies and gaps in critical pieces of the University's information infrastructure.